DavidGregory084/il2ssd/README.md

 ### Planned features:

 - Cross-platform compatibility: Simple Server Daemon is based upon Java SE 7, the JavaFX 2.x framework and Clojure.
-It was initially written and tested on Arch Linux and latter rewritten on Windows 8.
-The original test server ran on CentOS 6.4 via WINE, and was play-tested from a Windows 7 client.
-Issues from all three major platforms will be investigated.
+As such, it is capable of running on most desktop operating systems as long as the JavaFX runtime is available.
 - Remote server console connection: As long as you have unblocked access to the server console port via TCP and your IP is whitelisted in confs.ini, you should be able to connect.
 - Direct access to the remote console via the interface: Simple Server Daemon features a console area for direct command entry and console monitoring.
 - Local usage for direct mission file selection and loading: Select your il2server.exe and .mis file and you're ready to go.